bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Add a button to disable tooltips. (tab probably, also visible on screen).
 	- [ ] Settings menu
 	- [ ] Can't accidentally mash through shop.
 Put a 1sec delay on entering shop and being allowed to press continue (don't show this visually, just ignore the click)
+	- [ ] Tooltip improvements/fixes (directional tooltips - tooltips prefer going in a specific direction depending on row etc)
 	- [ ] **Tutorial Tuning**
 		- [ ] Don't show UPGRADE mouse cursor change during tutorial until it is unlocked.
+		- [ ] Don't show upgrade prices or allow upgrades in the first shop.
 		- [ ] The Shop Mat should be brought to front when introducing the shop.
+		- [ ] We shouldn't show the first power coin until Charon introduces the shop a bit more.
+		- [ ] Make sure prices are reasonable.
 		- [ ] Mouse cursor replacements need scaling based on the size of the window.
 Right now they are constant size.
 This makes them very large on smaller monitors and smaller on large ones.
 		- [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
 I could see a slight rotation shake being effective for both this and for coin payoffs.
 		- [ ] "Patrons have both an activated power" <- use POWER icon here instead of the word power